A general framework for inference on algorithm-agnostic variable importance: Additional details for the study of an antibody against HIV-1

 \subsection{Super Learner performance}

-We now describe the empirical performance of the Super Learner in this application.
-In Table \ref{tab:sl_weights}, we show the coefficients of each candidate learner in the final Super Learner ensemble.
-The rows of this table are each of the ten cross-validation folds, while the columns are the individual learners.
-Here, we see that boosted trees with a maximum depth of four or six were infrequently chosen as part of the Super Learner; random forests with a large number of variables considered at each split were often chosen; and glmnet with varying values of $\alpha$ were often chosen as well.
+We now describe the empirical performance of the Super Learner in this application for both the outcome considered in the main manuscript (IC$_{50} < 1$) and the IC$_{50}$ censored outcome described above.
+In Table~\ref{tab:sl_weights}, we show the coefficients of each candidate learner in the final Super Learner ensemble for each outcome.
+The rows of this table are each of the ten cross-validation folds broken down by outcome, while the columns are the individual learners.
+Here, we see that for the IC$_{50}$ censored outcome, the most commonly chosen algorithms in the final ensemble were boosted trees with maximum depth of 2 or 4, random forests with a large number of features chosen at each split, and the elastic net with various values of $\alpha$.
+For the IC$_{50} < 1$ outcome, the most commonly chosen algorithms were again boosted trees with maximum depth of 2, 4, or 6, random forests with a medium and large number of features chosen at each split; the elastic net was often not chosen by the Super Learner.

-In Figure \ref{fig:sl_perf}, we display the cross-validated AUC and 95\% confidence intervals (obtained on the logit scale and then inverted; thus, the intervals may not be symmetric about the point estimate of AUC) for each of the candidate learning algorithms in the Super Learner, along with the Super Learner ensemble algorithm, and the classical cross-validated selector (the ``discrete Super Learner'').
+In Figure~\ref{fig:sl_perf}, we display the cross-validated AUC and 95\% confidence intervals (obtained on the logit scale and then inverted; thus, the intervals may not be symmetric about the point estimate of AUC) for both outcomes and each of the candidate learning algorithms in the Super Learner, along with the Super Learner ensemble algorithm and the classical cross-validated selector (the ``discrete Super Learner'').
 We used the R package \texttt{cvAUC} to compute these point and interval estimates.
-Similarly as in \citet{magaret2019}, we see that, of all the individual algorithms, random forests have the best performance in this application, followed by the lasso and boosted trees.
-Additionally, we estimate the cross-validated AUC of the overall Super Learner to be 0.90, with a 95\% confidence interval of (0.84, 0.98). \citet{magaret2019} performed the analysis separately on two independent splits of these data, and obtained cross-validated AUCs of 0.86 (0.81, 0.92) and 0.87 (0.81, 0.93) on these two subsets.
+Similarly to \citet{magaret2019}, we see that, of all the individual algorithms, random forests have the best performance in this application for both outcomes, followed by the lasso and boosted trees (for the IC$_{50}$ censored outcome) and the reverse for the IC$_{50} < 1$ outcome.
+Additionally, we estimate the cross-validated AUC of the overall Super Learner to be 0.90 for the IC$_{50}$ censored outcome, with a 95\% confidence interval of (0.87, 0.94).
+For the IC$_{50} < 1$ outcome, we estimate the cross-validated AUC of the overall Super Learner to be 0.83 (0.80, 0.86). \citet{magaret2019} performed an analysis for IC$_{50}$ censored separately on two independent splits of these data, and obtained cross-validated AUCs of 0.86 (0.81, 0.92) and 0.87 (0.81, 0.93) on these two subsets.